Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC: Introduction

+In electron microscopy, high-angle annular dark field (HAADF) STEM has been used to identify point defects in materials, including substitutional dopants \cite{Voyles2003-uc, Ishikawa2020-ux, Saito2017-fs, HL_Xin2007-td}, vacancies \cite{Jinwoo_Hwang2013-bv, Kim2016-tc, Feng2015-zm}, and interstitials \cite{Johnson2019-ng, Kim2023-nl}.
+There are, however, a number of limitations.
+First, the sample is required to be very thin (typically 10 nm), which limits the volume probed and thus requires materials with high defect point concentrations.
+This is true even for through-focal series HAADF imaging, which extends the spatial mapping of point defects to 3D as demonstrated for heavy dopants in amorphous \cite{Klaus_van_Benthem2006-ag} and crystalline \cite{Ishikawa2020-ux, Saito2017-fs} materials.
+Second, very clean surfaces and precise sample orientation are needed to maximize defect contrast \cite{Jacob_T_Held2017-xx, Mittal2011-tv}.
+As a consequence, when the sample is not perfectly flat, defect concentrations are low (below ~$10^{19}$ cm$^{-3}$ or 0.1 at\%), and/or when there is limited atomic number contrast between defect and host, such investigations remain exceedingly challenging \cite{Propst2023-ff, Mittal2011-tv}.

+In contrast to prior direct imaging, computational phase retrieval approaches \cite{Miao2025-rd} enable new opportunities for point defect detection and quantification.
+For example, multislice electron ptychography uses a 4D dataset of diffraction patterns acquired with a scanned, often defocused, probe to iteratively reconstruct even relatively thick samples \cite{Chen2021-ep, Maiden2012-xg, Gao2017-pz}.
+This is achieved by accounting for dynamical diffraction through the multislice forward model that recovers depth-resolved information where surface features can be well separated from the interior \cite{Karapetyan2024-bd}.
+Moreover, because the MEP reconstructs the incident probe and collects the majority of electrons that passed through the sample, the ultimate resolution is limited only by thermal vibrations \cite{Chen2021-ep} and significantly improves the signal to noise ratio for light element detection \cite{LiImagingwithptycho}.

-Recent advances in multislice electron ptychography (MEP), however, suggest that single point defect detection and quantification can be achieved with $\sim\!
-3$ nm depth resolution and in thicknesses up to above 40 nm \cite{Chen2021-ti,Dong2024-io}.
-Multislice ptychography offers two primary advantages over ADF STEM for mapping defects.
-First, unlike HAADF STEM imaging, multislice ptychography can be used to image both heavy and light atoms simultaneously which is necessary to image point defects relevant to spin quantum computing.
-Second, depth resolution and incorporation of dynamical diffraction in reconstructions provides 3D information in relatively thicker samples where surface features can be well separated.
-The robust identification of defect complexes with MEP ptychography, however, requires that the defects be visible above a statically significant threshold and with depth resolution to connect the presence of vacancies in the proximity of dopant atoms \cite{Zhang2023-ub}.
-Specifically, the sensitivity of multislice ptychography to point defects need to be established in the context of defect types, geometry and acquisition conditions.
+Recent advances in MEP indicate that single point defect detection and quantification can be achieved with $\sim\!3$ nm depth resolution in experiments, with current instrumentation and in sample thicknesses up to 30 nm \cite{Chen2021-ti,Dong2024-io,Dong2025-uu}.
+For example, imaging of heavy dopants \cite{Dong2025-uu} or interstitials \cite{Chen2021-ti}, and even oxygen vacancies \cite{Dong2024-io} have been demonstrated.
+While the possibilities for robust identification of point defects using ptychography are promising, the technique's sensitivity to subtle differences in the projected potential and noise must be established in the context of defect types, geometry, and acquisition conditions.